Exploring Root Causes and Developing New Treatments for Ankylosing Spondylitis

 Looking ahead, researchers hope to develop new treatments for AS that work similarly to those used for managing peanut allergies.
 These treatments might involve early exposure to triggers or engineering gut bacteria to remove harmful antigens.

-While many questions remain, Rosenbaum believe this research marks a significant step forward in solving a 50-year-old puzzle.
+While many questions remain, Rosenbaum believes this research marks a significant step forward in solving a 50-year-old puzzle.
 He calls the Foundation “a godsend” for his research.

 “I’ve been very privileged to receive the Foundation’s Innovative Research Award twice, and it has been immensely helpful in advancing my research, enabling publication, and training others,” says Rosenbaum.